Heather Rastovac

 Iran, Tajikistan, Kurdistan, Afghanistan, and Uzbekistan.

 Delshodeh Persian and Central Asian Dance Ensemble is Heather Rastovac and Sonja Hinz's newest artistic endeavor (www.delshodeh.org, www.sonjahinz.com).
 Both Heather and Sonja participate in Delshodeh as artistic directors, dancers, choreographers, researchers and lecturers.
 Both dancers were also members of Shourangeez Persian music and dance ensemble from 2001 - 2004 and participated in the Folklife in the Schools program across Western Washington.
 Heather has also performed dances of the Arab World (North Africa, the Levant, the Gulf) with Banat Sahar Middle Eastern Music and Dance Ensemble, as well as dances from Bosnia/Herzagovina with Sevdah Dance Ensemble.
-Heather considers herself a perpetual dance student and continues to study ballet, modern, and various world dance forms.
+Heather considers herself a perpetual dance student and continues to study ballet, modern, and various other dance forms.